Italy hero image

 • Rome: catacombs reflection and evening small-group debriefs

-• Vatican day with short chapel devotion (when appropriate) and prayer walks
+• Vatican day with a short chapel devotion (when appropriate) and prayer walks

 • Florence evening worship in a simple, quiet space